Édouard Beaupré: Burial

 The family only discovered Beaupré's body was in Montreal in 1967, and so in 1975 began the process to try to return the body to Willow Bunch for a proper burial.
 The university refused and claimed rights over the body, saying that they wanted to continue to perform research and did not want the body displayed anywhere else.
 In 1989 the family once again tried, this time bringing the media with them as well to put some pressure on the university.
 This time the effort worked, and so the university decided they could cremate the remains, to prevent anyone from grave-robbing the body.
 It took two big urns to contain Beaupré's ashes.
-Finally, in 1990, the body of le Géant Beaupré or le Géant de Willow-Bunch was brought back to Willow Bunch.
+Finally, in 1990, the ashes of le Géant Beaupré or le Géant de Willow-Bunch was taken back to Willow Bunch.
 The family had a memorial service, and his remains now lie in front of the Willow Bunch Museum.

+Legacy

+He is the subject of Beaupré the Giant (Géant Beaupré), a 2024 animated short film by Alain Fournier.